triska/bitcoinolog/README.md

 ## Offline Bitcoin wallet creation

-*Bitcoinolog* uses [Prolog](https://www.metalevel.at/prolog) and OpenSSL to create Bitcoin addresses and private&nbsp;keys with several nice properties:
+*Bitcoinolog* uses [Prolog](https://www.metalevel.at/prolog) and BoringSSL to create Bitcoin addresses and private&nbsp;keys with several nice properties:

   - generated keys are **cryptographically&nbsp;secure** to the extent that OpenSSL guarantees this property